-- By the funding start date (October 1, 2023), applicants must hold a doctoral degree (Ph.D., M.D., D.M.D., M.D./Ph.D., DO, DMD, PharmD, DPT or equivalent) and work in an academic or medical research institution in the state of Massachusetts.
-Degrees obtained outside the United States must be equivalent. - Must be engaged in mentored non-independent research (postdoctoral or equivalent). - Applicants without clinical training: - Must have at least 90% protected time for research - Must have completed at least three (3) years and no more than six (6) years of full-time postdoctoral research experience.
-Eligible applicants will have begun their full-time postdoctoral work between October 1, 2017 and September 30, 2020; - Applicants with clinical training: - Must have at least 70% protected time for research. - Must have completed no more than six (6) years of cumulative full-time postdoctoral research experience since completion of residency (or similar clinical training).
+- By the funding start date (October 1, 2024), applicants must hold a doctoral degree (Ph.D., M.D., D.M.D., M.D./Ph.D., DO, DMD, PharmD, DPT or equivalent) and work in an academic or medical research institution in the state of Massachusetts.
+Degrees obtained outside the United States must be equivalent. - Must be engaged in mentored non-independent research (postdoctoral or equivalent). - Applicants without clinical training: - Must have at least 90% protected time for research - Must have completed at least three (3) years and no more than six (6) years of full-time postdoctoral research experience\.
+Eligible applicants will have begun their full-time postdoctoral work between October 1, 2018 and September 30, 2021; - Applicants with clinical training: - Must have at least 70% protected time for research. - Must have completed no more than six (6) years of cumulative full-time postdoctoral research experience\ since completion of residency (or similar clinical training).
 Clinicians in fields without formal internship and residency requirements (e.g. PhD Psychologists and PharmD applicants) may have up to six (6) years of cumulative research experience after completion of all clinical education required for licensing.
 King Trust Award support may not overlap with fellowship support.
 Clinician-scientists are encouraged to apply for the King Award during the last year of their fellowship program.

-Postdoctoral research experience is defined as full-time research experience after receiving one's doctoral degree, or completion of residency or equivalent for those with a MD, MD/PhD, PhD, DO, DPT, etc. Experience includes research in a laboratory or similar professional setting either domestically or abroad.
+\Postdoctoral research experience is defined as full-time research experience after receiving one's doctoral degree, or completion of residency or equivalent for those with a MD, MD/PhD, PhD, DO, DPT, etc. Experience includes research in a laboratory or similar professional setting either domestically or abroad.
 Research conducted during research intensive years of clinical fellowship training where time spent on research was greater than 50% effort is counted.
 In some cases, postdoctoral research may occur after the first doctoral degree but prior to starting residency/fellowship clinical training.
 All research experience must be documented by the Mentor.
 For more information on determining completed years of research experience see our FAQs document.

 Pauses in Research Experience: For all applicants, if research was interrupted for family or medical leave, or for other extenuating circumstances (including COVID-19, military leave), these months are not considered part of the full-time research experience.
 Periods of research training in a degree-granting program (i.e., study for a Ph.D., MPH, MSc, or second degree) are excluded.
+Eligibility extensions for COVID-19 related research disruptions will be limited to a maximum of six months.

-Publications: By the application deadline (March 1, 2023), the Applicant must have at least one peer reviewed research article (review articles are not allowed) from their postdoctoral work.
+Publications: By the application deadline (February 28, 2024), the Applicant must have at least one peer reviewed research article (review articles are not allowed) from their postdoctoral work.

-- The Applicant may be a co-author on the publication, however competitive Applicants typically have a first-author publication from the current postdoc lab. - Articles in press or submitted for review, should be publicly available as a preprint (e.g. BioRxiv).
+- The Applicant may be a co-author on the publication, however competitive Applicants typically have a first-author publication from the current postdoc lab. - Applicants with a publication in press or submitted for review will be considered eligible if the article is publicly available as a preprint (e.g. BioRxiv).
 For publications in press that are not and cannot be made publicly available, please contact program staff to confirm eligibility.